c-uliano/jokes-api/readme.md

 # Jokes API
-practice setting up the backend serving and connecting to a DB
+practice setting up the backend server and connecting to a DB